SkArchon/synth-lottery-app/README.md

 There is a mix of BEM css and non BEM css along with css classes duplicated and spread between files, these need to be refactored.

+Allow user to continue using the app without waiting for transaction confirmations, by changing the overall design.

 # Project Setup

 ### Method using helper scripts